Dave Pwerle Ross | Biography and CV

-Dave Ross created his first painting in April 1989; it was commissioned by Don Holt at Delmore Gallery.
-His work stood out immediately as bold, strong and authorative.
+Dave Ross created his first painting in April 1989, commissioned by Don Holt at Delmore Gallery.
+His work stood out immediately as bold, strong and authoritative.
 He quickly mastered the use of the brush and acrylic paint and embarked on the steady production of a powerful series of historical paintings, recording many of the ceremonies and stories of his people.

-Many interstate gallery directors and dealers also loved the Dave Pwerle Ross paintings.
+Many interstate gallery directors and dealers loved Dave Pwerle Ross' paintings.
 Chandler Coventry held Dave’s first solo exhibition in 1990, then James Mollison bought one of his paintings for the National Gallery of Victoria.
 Gabrielle Pizzi showed Dave Ross in her gallery in Melbourne, then in St. Petersburg in Russia in 1991.
 Dave’s artworks were also collected by the both the Art Gallery of Western Australia and the Queensland Art Gallery.
 The Louvre in Paris bought one of his paintings from Delmore (via Stephane Jacob).
-This painting is now in the Musee de Quai Branly.
+This painting is now in the Musée du quai Branly.

-A Dave Pwerle Ross painting measuring five metres by one and half metres was on consignment at Mulgara Gallery at The Ayers Rock Resort when it was seen and purchased by a European art collector, who was a composer and conductor for the London Philharmonic Orchestra.
-He was inspired to write "The Uluru Symphony " and even brought out a film crew from Europe to film Dave near Delmore, dancing and singing the story of another big painting.
+A Dave Pwerle Ross painting measuring 500x150cm was on consignment at Mulgara Gallery at The Ayers Rock Resort when it was seen and purchased by a European art collector, who was a composer and conductor for the London Philharmonic Orchestra.
+He was inspired to write "The Uluru Symphony" and even brought out a film crew from Europe to film Dave near Delmore, dancing and singing the story of another big painting.

-Most of Dave Ross's important paintings will remain in the Delmore Collection, but a few works will be available for sale through our online catalogue.
+Most of Dave Ross' important paintings will remain in the Delmore Collection, but a few works are available for sale through our online catalogue.

 Art Gallery of Western Australia, Perth